TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-01-Using-CLI-Generators-in-Rails-and-Angular-2.markdown

 I wrote about the [MVC](http://dev.thelucasmoore.com/2016/03/27/Building-A-To-Do-List-Web-App-With-Sinatra.html) structure when I built a To Do List with Sinatra.
 The command line is a powerful place to automate the building of models, views or controllers.
 You can read the full [rails command line documentation here](http://guides.rubyonrails.org/command_line.html).

-In order of most powerful to most nuaned, here's the rails generators I've used.
+In order of most powerful to most nuanced, here's the rails generators I've used.

 # 1. Rails Generate Scaffold
   - makes database migrations